catdad/grandma/docs/cli-grandma-report.md

 - **`type`** - The type of report to create.
 Available values are listed below.

-- **`out`** - The name of an output file to write the results to.
+- **`out`** - The path to an output file to write the results to.
 Defaults to writing to standard output.
 You can also specify `stdout` if you wish to write to standard output explicitly.

 #### `text`